3 lesser-known risks that can cause premature birth

 Getting pregnant is usually reason for great optimism.
-It’s the opportunity to bring new life into the world, express the joy of a committed relationship and fulfill one of life’s most elemental goals.
+It’s the opportunity to bring new life into the world, express the joy of a committed relationship and fulfill a lifelong goal (if it’s part of your plan).

-Every pregnancy is, by definition, life-changing.
+Every pregnancy is life-changing.
 While being pregnant certainly isn’t easy, most pregnancies are completed just as nature intended, with delivery as expected and everyone healthy.
 However, every now and then, things don’t quite go according to plan.
-Sometimes, your new baby will be in a rush to get into the world, and be born prematurely, which can cause health issues.
+Sometimes, your new baby will be in a rush to get into the world, and be born prematurely, which can cause some health issues.

-“Premature birth is a serious concern,” said Corinna Muller, DO, an OB-GYN and maternal-fetal medicine specialist at Geisinger.
-“When a baby is born premature it may face short-term problems like having trouble regulating body temperature, breathing problems, bleeding in the brain and low blood pressure, or long-term problems like developmental disabilities, cerebral palsy, vision problems and other lifelong chronic health issues.”
+“Premature birth can be a serious concern,” says Dr. Eric Hodgson, maternal-fetal medicine (high-risk pregnancy) specialist at Geisinger.
+“When a baby is born prematurely, he or she may face short-term problems like having trouble regulating body temperature, breathing problems, bleeding in the brain and low blood pressure, or long-term problems like developmental disabilities, cerebral palsy, vision problems and other lifelong chronic health issues.”

-Premature birth rates have gone up 28 percent since 1981.
-According the National Center for Health Statistics, one in eight babies will be born prematurely.
+Premature birth rates have been on the rise in recent years.
 Some experts point to fertility treatments and the fact that many women have children at an older age and have more medical problems that can complicate pregnancy when they become pregnant later in life.
-However, there are other less-known contributors to premature birth.
+However, there are other less-known causes of premature birth.

-Here are three causes you probably haven’t heard of:
+Here are three causes you may not have heard of:

 It is important to prepare for pregnancy by having a healthy body mass index (BMI).
 Premature birth risk can be increased in both mothers who are obese and mothers who are underweight.
-Preconceptual dietary counseling is advised in patients who are trying to conceive to help them reach a healthy BMI with diet and lifestyle changes.
+Dietary counseling is advised in women who are trying to conceive to help them reach a healthy BMI with diet and lifestyle changes.

 When you’re pregnant, your baby gets nutrients from what you eat.
 But babies have different nutritional needs than adults, and making sure that your baby gets enough nutrients can help prevent premature birth.

-Folic acid is an important supplement for brain and central nervous system development in babies, and most people know it as a way to prevent spina bifida.
+Folic acid is an important supplement for brain and central nervous system development in babies, and as most know, it can help prevent spina bifida.
 Folic acid can also help decrease the risk for other pregnancy complications like placental abruption and preeclampsia — two conditions responsible for about 20 percent of indicated premature births.
-Babies with congenital malformations are also at risk for preterm delivery.
+Babies with birth defects are also at risk for preterm delivery.

-Folic acid can be found in vitamin supplements as well as foods like spinach, beans, bread and oranges.
+Folic acid can be found in vitamin supplements as well as foods like:

-However, since it’s most important to get folic acid in the first 12 weeks of pregnancy during the formation of the fetal central nervous system (and other major organ systems), women should preemptively take folic acid supplements daily or a daily multivitamin containing folic acid for at least three months before pregnancy.
-About half of pregnancies are unplanned, so supplementation can help ensure that new babies get enough folic acid in the critical first month.
+However, since it’s most important to get folic acid in the first 12 weeks of pregnancy during the formation of the fetal central nervous system (and other major organ systems), women should start taking prenatal vitamins daily or a daily multivitamin containing folic acid for at least three months before pregnancy.
+Supplements can help your baby get enough folic acid in the critical first month.